Happy Here and Now

 Happy Here and Now is a 2002 mystery drama film directed by Michael Almereyda.
 The film stars David Arquette, Liane Balaban, Gloria Reuben, Ally Sheedy, and Karl Geary.
 Happy Here and Now had its world premiere at the CineVegas film festival in June 2002 and subsequently went on to screen at the Toronto International Film Festival that September.
-The film did not receive a limited theatrical release until December 14, 2005, three years after the film first debuted.
+The film did not receive a limited theatrical release until December 14, 2005, three years after the film debuted.

 It won a Special Jury Prize at SXSW in 2003 and was also nominated for an Independent Spirit Award in 2004.

 Plot

 When Muriel, an unhappy young woman, goes missing, her worried sister Amelia desperately searches the Internet for a clue to her sibling's whereabouts.
-Amelia is guided by mysterious webcam footage found on Muriel’s laptop and is aided by Bill, a private investigator.
-Amelia’s search leads her deep into New Orleans’ underbelly.
+Amelia is guided by mysterious webcam footage found on Muriel's laptop and is aided by Bill, a private investigator.
+Amelia's search leads her deep into New Orleans’ underbelly.